flyryan/Deep-Security-Usage-Analyzer/readme.md

 pip install -r requirements.txt
 ```

+## Features

+- **Comprehensive Analysis:** DSUA processes usage data from multiple environments at the same time and generates detailed reports.
+- **Deduplication:** Automatically removes duplicate files and entries, ensuring accurate analysis without redundancy.
+This feature allows you to dump in any and every usage report you have without having to worry about overlapping or duplicate data.
+- **Environment Classification:** Classifies data entries into environments like Production, Development, Test, etc., based on hostname and IP patterns.
+- **Module Usage Metrics:** Calculates usage metrics for various Deep Security modules, providing insights into their utilization.
+- **Visualizations:** Generates visual representations of module usage and environment distribution.
+- **HTML and PDF Reports:** Creates comprehensive reports in both HTML and PDF formats for easy sharing and review.
+- **Error Handling:** Robust error handling and logging to ensure smooth execution and easy troubleshooting.
+- **Customizable:** Adjustable parameters for environment patterns and module definitions to fit specific needs.

 ## Deduplication Process

 The deduplication process is a critical step to ensure efficiency and accuracy: